osemenyuk-114/zx-rgbi-to-vga-hdmi/docs/OSD_MENU_GUIDE.md

 ## Tips

 - Menu has 10-second auto-timeout - any button press resets the timer
-- Dimmed items indicate unavailable options (e.g., SCANLINES on DVI, DIVIDER when MODE is SELF-SYNC)
+- Dimmed items indicate unavailable options (e.g., SCANLINES on DVI or when not in DIV4 mode)
 - Tuning mode allows real-time adjustment while viewing the image
 - Video mode changes only restart output if the resolution actually changed
 - Long SEL press (5s) for quick VGA/DVI toggle without opening menu